ThomasKli/stupeflix-api-test/docs/_build/html/_sources/tutorials/01_stupeflix_api.txt

 Automatically send videos
 -------------------------

-To Youtube, Facebook, Dailymotion, Amazon S3, my own server ...
+To Youtube, Facebook, Dailymotion, Amazon S3, my own server...

 Using the Stupeflix API, you can choose the kind of video you want to generate, through a XML file which is send by POST by the createProfiles function.
 But in the same call, you can choose too to upload the video to several targets : Amazon S3 bucket, http server, and even YouTube, Facebook or Dailymotion.
 Here are some examples given for PhP.
 Other languages are supported too, as clients are only a wrappers to generate a XML settings file.
 The XML Schema can be found here: http://code.stupeflix.com/createprofile.xsd .
 To have these examples running, you will need the Stupeflix SDK.